-Pursuant to the 2018 Plan, our named executive officers were granted awards of performance share units ("PSUs") in April 2018.
-Mr. Herndon was granted 104,500 target PSUs, Mr. Baker was granted 76,000 target PSUs and Mr. Lehner was granted 71,250 target PSUs.
-Each award of PSUs represents the right to receive shares of our common stock in an amount between 0% and 150% of the target PSUs granted to each named executive officer based on the level of achievement with respect to certain performance goals and satisfaction of certain time-based vesting requirements.
+Pursuant to the 2018 Plan, our named executive officers were granted awards of performance share units ("PSUs") in April 2018 and January 2019.
+Each award of PSUs represents the right to receive shares of our common stock (or, as described below, an amount in cash with equivalent value) in an amount between 0% and 150% of the target PSUs granted to each named executive officer based on the level of achievement with respect to certain performance goals and satisfaction of certain time-based vesting requirements.

+In April 2018, Mr. Baker was granted 76,000 target PSUs, Mr. Lehner was granted 71,250 target PSUs and Mr. Bouthillette was granted 44,333 target PSUs (the "2018 PSUs").
 One-half of the target PSUs were subject to a relative total stockholder return ("Relative TSR") performance goal and one-half of the target PSUs were subject to an absolute total stockholder return ("Absolute TSR") performance goal, in each case, that was measured during a performance period that commenced on February 9, 2018 and ended on December 31, 2018.
-Based on achievement with respect to the Relative TSR and Absolute TSR performance goals during the performance period, it was determined that Mr. Herndon earned 31,350 PSUs, Mr. Baker earned 22,800 PSUs and Mr. Lehner earned 21,375 PSUs.
-In order to receive settlement of the earned PSUs, such earned PSUs must also become time vested in three equal installments on the first three anniversaries of the performance period commencement date.
+Based on achievement with respect to the Relative TSR and Absolute TSR performance goals for the 2018 PSUs during the performance period, it was determined that Mr. Baker earned 22,800 PSUs, Mr. Lehner earned 21,375 PSUs and Mr. Bouthillette earned 13,300 PSUs.
+In order to receive settlement of the earned PSUs, such earned PSUs must also become time vested in three equal installments on February 9, 2019, 2020 and 2021.
+Any earned PSUs that have not become time vested will immediately become time vested upon the termination of a named executive officer's employment by us without cause, by such named executive officer for good reason or due to disability or death.
+As of December 31, 2019, one-third of the earned 2018 PSUs had become vested.
+In January 2019, Mr. Baker was granted 117,022 target PSUs, Mr. Lehner was granted 117,022 target PSUs and Mr. Bouthillette was granted 79,787 target PSUs.
+One-half of the target PSUs were subject to a relative total stockholder return ("Relative TSR") performance goal and one-half of the target PSUs were subject to a performance goal based on the performance of management and the Company as determined in the sole discretion of the Compensation Committee, in each case, that was measured during a performance period that commenced on January 1, 2019 and ended on December 31, 2019.
+Based on achievement with respect to the Relative TSR and discretionary performance goals for the 2019 PSUs during the performance period, it was determined that Mr. Baker earned 70,213 PSUs that will be settled in shares of our common stock plus 46,809 PSUs that will be cash settled] PSUs, Mr. Lehner earned 70,213 PSUs that will be settled in shares of our common stock plus 46,809 PSUs that will be cash settled and Mr. Bouthillette earned 47,872 PSUs that will be settled in shares of our common stock plus 31,915 PSUs that will be cash settled.
+In order to receive settlement of the earned PSUs, such earned PSUs must also become time vested in three equal installments on February 9, 2020, 2021 and 2022.
 Any earned PSUs that have not become time vested will immediately become time vested upon the termination of a named executive officer's employment by us without cause, by such named executive officer for good reason or due to disability or death.